lanPN85/HarDNet-MSEG/README.md

 ### 3. Acknowledgement

-A large part of the code is borrowed from
+- A large part of the code is borrowed from **PraNet**(https://github.com/DengPingFan/PraNet) (https://arxiv.org/abs/2006.11392)
-**PraNet**(https://github.com/DengPingFan/PraNet) (https://arxiv.org/abs/2006.11392)
 **Cascaded Partial Decoder**(https://github.com/wuzhe71/CPD) (https://arxiv.org/abs/1904.08739)
 Thanks for their wonderful works.

+- This research is supported in part by a grant from the Ministry of Science and Technology (MOST) of Taiwan.
+We thank National Center for High-performance Computing (NCHC) for providing computational and storage resources.
+Without it this research is impossible.
+We would also like to thank Mr.Ping Chao for many fruitful discussions.

 ## Citation
 If you find this project useful for your research, please use the following BibTeX entry.